fatalaijon/gorilla-game/README.md

 ## Gorilla Game

-A re-implementation of the old Basic Gorilla game.
+A re-implementation of the classic Basic Gorilla game.

+*Because students shouldn't have all the fun.*

 ## Changes to Starter Code